kgroveshok/hokbot-bos/README.md

 ## _lettergrid_

-Form a 2D letter grid places the letters left to right, top to bottom and reverses this on the bottom right corner
+Form a 2D letter grid places the letters left to right, top to bottom and reverses this on the bottom right corner.
+Good with or without an encoding method, use one if the intent is a long one so it stands a better chance of fitting.

 ## _rune_ (runes)

-Pick a rune from keywords in intent using the _web of wyrd_ rune layout
+Pick a rune from keywords in intent using the _web of wyrd_ rune layout.
+Obviously don't use an encoding method as it will wreak the keyword matching :-)

 | Rune | Keywords                                                                   |